MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/build-tools-tutorial-faq.md

 **Do the PowerApps build tools only work for PowerApps?**

-*The PowerApps Build Tools work for both PowerApps and Dynamics 365 CE (Dynamics 365 CE Apps are model driven PowerApps).
-Separate build tasks are available for Dynamics 365 F&O.*
+*The PowerApps Build Tools work for both PowerApps and Dynamics for Customer Engagement (Dynamics 365 CE Apps are model driven PowerApps).
+Separate build tasks are available for Microsoft Dynamics for Finance and Operations.*

 **Can I include Flow and Canvas Apps?**